 A Day at the Races in Doolough

 It was the perfect day for the annual horse racing on Doolough strand – blue skies, warm sunshine and a big crowd to ensure a carnival atmosphere – and to top it all a win for the grandson of one of Ireland’s most famous jockeys.

 One of the most interesting aspects of my travels around Mayo is discovering the history behind some of the historic buildings that dot the landscape.

 Wild and wonderful Elly Bay

 Elly Bay, a few miles beyond Binghamstown, is the best-known beach on the Mullet peninsula in North West Mayo.

 Cross beach, only a few kilometres west of Binghamstown on the Mullet, is one of the hidden gems among Mayo’s many beautiful beaches – and a place we keep returning to at all times of the year.

 Towards the most southerly end of the Mullet, you will come to the lovely village of Aughleam (Eachléim).
 The village is surrounded by beautiful white-sand beaches that are quiet even at the height of summer.

 Eagle Island, off the north end of the Mullet Peninsula in Erris, Co Mayo, was once home to the families of the island’s two lighthouse keepers.
-The two lighthouses on Eagle Island were switched on in September 1835 and their powerful beacons continued to warn and guide ships navigating the waters off the treacherous North […]
+The two lighthouses on Eagle Island were switched on in September 1835.
+One of the lighthouses stopped functioning after it was damaged beyond repair by a storm in 1894, […]